Aryeh Leib Bernstein: Life

 Originally a wholesale merchant, Bernstein monopolized the entire grain trade in Brody and held almost all the leases on Jewish taxes.
 He was representative of the old autocratic Kahal rulers, and his tax policy proved very unpopular with almost all of the Galician communities.
 As Chief Rabbi, he had a lot of power over the various communities, especially in terms of nominating rabbis and butchers as well as raising taxes.
 He worked with various Brody merchants (including his brother Zwi Hirsh) in multiple money-raising plans.
 Quarrels developed between Bernstein and various Jewish guilds, with the Jews of Brody being particularly opposed to his position.
 At one point, when a fire spread to Bernstein's house, most of the local Jews refused to help extinguish the fire.
 In 1785, following official protests from all over Galicia, the district government began an inquiry into Bernstein's actions.
 The inquiry concluded the complaints were unjustified and based on purely personal motives, but in 1786 the government abolished the position of Chief Rabbi in light of the persistent opposition from the Jewish community.
 Bernstein was allowed to keep the title of Chief Rabbi, and he spent the last year of his life pursuing commercial pursuits while gradually withdrawing from public life and transferring his business to his sons Wolf and Benjamin.

+Aryel married Chaya Zamoscz, daughter of Rabbi Zvi Zamoscz.
 At one point Yechezkel Landau (who was teaching at the Great Synagogue of Brody at the time) accused Bernstein's wife of adultery.
 This led to a violent dispute between the two rabbis and Landau was ultimately compelled to leave Brody.
-Bernstein's children were Reise (wife of the Rabbi of Tarnopol Agraham Broda), Rachel (wife of Rabbi Mordecai Halberstamm), Jacob (Rabbi of Zbaraz and of the Tailors), Wolf (the great-grandfather of Zvi Hirsch Chajes), and Benjamin.
+Bernstein's children were Reise (wife of the Rabbi of Tarnopol Agraham Broda), Rachel (wife of Rabbi Mordecai Halberstamm and great-grandmother of Amalia Freud), Jacob (Rabbi of Zbaraz and of the Tailors), Wolf (the great-grandfather of Zvi Hirsch Chajes), and Benjamin.